billthefarmer/tuner/README.md

 #### Downsample

 The **downsample** item controls a downsampling feature on the audio input during processing to help with bass reeds.
-Use with caution, it may generate spurious results
+This should be more reliable now I have found the long standing deliberate mistake.

 ### Display